-Be sure to stop by the South Milwaukee Library over the next few weeks as the children’s room upstairs is transformed into the entrance to the Seven Bridges Trail.
-“Enter this wild wood and view the haunts of nature” is the familiar phrase welcoming visitors to Grant Park’s most iconic feature, and soon to the children’s library as well.
-Artist Sarah Henry will be painting the mural, working over several Sundays to avoid having children bump into her scaffolding!
+The South Milwaukee Library children’s room upstairs was transformed into the entrance to the Seven Bridges Trail.
+“Enter this wild wood and view the haunts of nature” is the familiar phrase welcoming visitors to Grant Park’s most iconic feature, and to the children’s library as well.
 Let us know if you like it!

 Sponsored by the Friends of Grant Park